mars0i/pasta/README.md

 ## Installation

-The core of this simulation is written in Clojure.
-However, it also uses the MASON agent-based modeling Java library.
+This program is written in Clojure using the MASON Java library, which is a very flexible library for agent-based modeling.

-Clone this repo.

-Then you'll need to download the MASON jar file mason.19.jar (or a later version, probably), and the MASON libraries.tar.gz or libraries.zip file.
-Move the MASON jar file into the lib directory under this project's directory.
-Unpack the contents of the libraries file into this project as well.
+To install, once you clone this repo:

 You need Leiningen (http://leiningen.org).
 Then change to the root directory of the repo, and run 'lein deps'.
 This will install the right version of Clojure, if necessary, along with a number of Clojure libraries and such that free-agent needs.

+You'll also need to download the MASON jar file mason.19.jar (or a later version, probably), and MASON libraries.tar.gz or libraries.zip file.
+Move the MASON jar file into the lib directory under this project's directory.
+Unpack the contents of the libraries file into this project as well.
+You may want to get the MASON-associated 3D libs, too, in order to get rid of a warning message during startup.
+Place these jars in the same places as the others.

 ## Running